-Question Answer Marks EITHER EITHER 10(a) In what ways, and with what effects, does Kingsolver present relationships between sisters in the novel?
+Question Answer Marks EITHER 10(a) Discuss some of the ways Kingsolver shapes a reader's response to the Reverend Price in the novel.
 25 Mark according to the levels of response marking criteria.
-OR 10(b) Analyse the effects of the writing in the following passage, considering Kingsolver's presentation of Leah's view of her father, here and elsewhere in the novel.
+OR 10(b) Analyse the effects of the writing in the following passage, considering in what ways it is characteristic of Kingsolver's narrative methods and concerns, here and elsewhere in the novel.
 25 Mark according to the levels of response marking criteria.